 Waking up to these scones with a cup of coffee is pure magic, my friends.
 Enjoy the fresh and fruity taste in every single bite, just as you would with our other fruity scones recipes like blackberries, grapefruit oat and caramel apple.

 Would you eat these scones plain or spread with butter?
 Or maybe with a smear of homemade Earl Grey lemon curd on top or coconut sugar lemon curd?
 Tell us in the comments below and rate the recipe when you try it.

 And be sure to check out these other tasty blueberry recipes:

 Don’t forget to Pin It!

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Book photo by Little, Brown and Company.
-Originally published on June 29th, 2011.
-Last updated: June 11, 2018 at 21:44 pm.
-With additional writing and editing by Meghan Bassett and Allison Sidhu.
+Originally published on June 29, 2011.
+Last updated: July 24, 2023 at 19:30 pm.
+With additional writing and editing by Meghan Yager and Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 The staff at Foodal are not medical professionals and this article should not be construed as medical advice.
 Foodal and Ask the Experts, LLC assume no liability for the use or misuse of the material presented above.
 Always consult with a medical professional before changing your diet, or using supplements or manufactured or natural medications.

 About Shanna Mallon